 Students must obtain prior approval from the principal before posting, circulating, or distributing written materials, handbills, photographs, pictures, petitions, films, tapes, posters, or other visual or auditory materials that were not developed under the oversight of the school.
 To be considered, any non-school material must include the name of the sponsoring person or organization.
-The decision regarding approval will be made within two school days of the time the material was received.
+The decision regarding approval will be made within two school days.